-RBAC FC was a football club which was originally based in Bangkok, Thailand before moving to Ratchaburi and finishing their days in 2016 as Ratchaburi Mitr Phol RBAC FC.
-Like many clubs in the country, and particularly the capital, their history was rather complicated.
+RBAC FC was a football club which was originally based in Bangkok, Thailand, before moving to Ratchaburi and finishing their days in 2016 as Ratchaburi Mitr Phol RBAC FC.
+Like many clubs in the country, and particularly in the capital, their history was rather complicated.

-The club were formed in 1998, but their origins came from Stock Exchange of Thailand (SET FC) who were founder members of the Thai Premier League in 1996.
-They soon hit financial hardships, despite finishing runners up in the league, and were taken over by Bangkok Metropolitan Administration FC.
+The club were formed in 1998, but their origins came from the Stock Exchange of Thailand (SET FC), who were a founder member of the Thai Premier League in 1996.
+They soon hit financial hardships, despite finishing runners-up in the league, and were taken over by Bangkok Metropolitan Administration FC.

 RBAC BEC Tero Sasana 2 Customs United 0 (Sunday 8th April 2012) Thai Regional League Bangkok Region (att: 175 official)